Brazil could lose its U.N. vote due to debt

 Dujarric said 138 of the 193 U.N. member states had now paid their regular budget dues, but that some $772 million was still owed for 2019.

-U.N.
-Secretary-General Antonio Guterres said he introduced extraordinary measures in September to cope with the cash shortfall - vacant posts cannot be filled, only essential travel is allowed, and some meetings may have to be canceled or deferred.

-Guterres had warned that the United Nations may not have enough money to pay staff in November, but enough partial payments have since been made by some states, U.N. officials said.

-(Reporting by Michelle Nichols in New York and Marcela Ayres in Brasilia; Editing by Chizu Nomiyama)
+(Reporting by Michelle Nichols in New York and Marcela Ayres in Brasilia; Editing by Chizu Nomiyama and Lisa Shumaker)

 ((anthony.boadle@tr.com +55 61 98204-1110; https://twitter.com/anthonyboadle;))